kalelc/cluster-analysis/README.md

 # Cluster Analysis with K-Means

 ## Purpose

-This project is a example implementation k-means in ruby with rmagick to  explain the distribution of elements in the clusters.
+This project is an example implementation k-means in ruby with rmagick library to explain the distribution of elements in the clusters.

 ## Description